DunedinJS/dunedin-modern-javascript/workshops/1/let-and-const.md

 # `let` and `const`

+The term _reference_ is used throughout this page instead of _variable_ to encompass both variables and constants.

 ## Initializing

-In existing JavaScript it's fine to declare a variable with `var` without initializing its value
+In existing JavaScript it's fine to declare a reference with `var` without initializing its value
 ```javascript
 var v;
 ```

-The same applies for variables declared with `let`
+The same applies for references declared with `let`
 ```javascript
 let l;
 ```